How to Sell on Facebook Marketplace As a Business Owner

 What is Facebook Marketplace?

 Typically, its used by real estate professionals, automotive providers, and retail or eCommerce businesses.
-If you don’t have a Facebook account for your business, you’ll need to create one to access and sell items on Facebook Marketplace.
+If you don’t have a Facebook business account, you’ll need to create one to sell items on Facebook Marketplace.

 The Pros of Facebook Marketplace: